hamsternipples/nosedocs/noseblog.md

 the way I perceive the game mode, I don't personally believe there will ever be a time (or if there is, it'll get nerfed) when the commanders can 100% always shut out the heroes. the game will evolve along with an ever expanding set of tools (software, via interface extensions) which simplify the commanders' efforts, and so will the tactics of the heroes along with it. it shouldn't ever get stale. -- and, the payoff from the ridiculous power level for the heroes when they're able to get to the high levels should be really rewarding for te viewer as well.

-[1]: though, I suppose it would be pretty cool for individual people to take command of individual characters, like mini heroes or portions of the army
+[1]: though, I suppose it would be pretty cool for individual people to take command of individual characters, like mini heroes or portions of the army.

+[2]: or, to think about it more physically, the heroes will have multiple places they can respawn at (randomly chosen?). so, obviously at the beginning of the game, the commanders cannot get their creeps to the respawn points quick enough, and it would also be pretty foolish for them to park a bunch of their army there at the respawn point in case they respawn (especially when they're higher level), because it'll likely get farmed by the heroes. so, when the game is lost, the very most extreme case would be the commanders have gained enough control that they could make it near to impossible to leave the respawn point alive, so their debt would reach the threshold and they'd lose.

 ### sink or swim!
 we're all in this together, sharing a same time and space reality.